aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/saving-svg-documents/_index.md

 ---
 title: Saving SVG Documents
 keywords: save SVG, SVG document, SVG file, SVG to URL, SVG to zip, SVG to stream, memory stream, svg example, c# code snippet
-description: In the article, you will learn how to save an SVG document to a file, memory stream, or Url using Aspose.SVG for .NET library.
+description: In the article, you will learn how to save an SVG document to a file, memory stream, ZIP archive or Url using Aspose.SVG for .NET library.
 weight: 20
 type: docs
 url: /net/how-to-work-with-aspose-svg-api/saving-svg-documents/
 aliases:
-  - /net/how-to-work-with-aspose-svg-api/saving-svg-documents/
+  - /net/how-to-work-with-aspose-svg-api/saving-documents/
   - /net/save-svg-files/
-lastmod: 2021-10-11
+lastmod: 2021-10-12
 ---
 ## **Save an SVG document**